A study links slow walking with dementia, but what exactly does this mean?

 Another risk factor for dementia (which includes Alzheimer’s disease) was a faster decline in walking speed over a period of two years.

 But the association is clearly there.
-But obviously, walking slowly does not have any effect on brain cells.
+Walking slowly does not have any direct effect on brain cells.

 So what’s really going on?